 In fact, a Grade 2 in the easiest subject (Food and Health) shared similar “b” parameter with a Grade 1 in the hardest subject (Mathematics).

-Such differences, however, were minimum among the top grades 5 and 6.
+Such differences, however, were minimal among the top grades 5 and 6.

 From the right panel, differences between teacher- and examiner-assigned marks also showed interesting patterns.